Jose Miranda Player Props: Twins vs. White Sox

 Jose Miranda At The Plate

-- Miranda has had a base hit in six of 10 games this season, and multiple hits once.
+- Miranda has picked up a hit in six games this season (54.5%), including one multi-hit game.

+- He has not gone deep in his 11 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.